-3.1 What does Kogarah need to do to meet the Fit for the Future Benchmarks?
+3.1 What does Rockdale need to do to meet the Fit for the Future Benchmarks?

-In order to meet the Fit for the Future benchmarks Kogarah requires an increase in revenue and/or a decrease in costs to address an ongoing operating deficit (as judged against the operating performance ratio criteria).
+In order to meet the Fit for the Future benchmarks Rockdale requires an increase in revenue and/or a decrease in costs to address an ongoing operating deficit (as judged against the operating performance ratio criteria) and a small increase in renewals expenditure over the medium and longer term.

-The average annual gap between operating revenue and operating expenditure (as per the operating performance ratio guidelines) over the period of the Council's LTFP (2015 - 2023) is \$2.5M per annum.
-Kogarah will need to address this in order to meet the key Operating Performance ratio benchmark.
-Council is currently reviewing the forward projections of revenue and expenditure as analysis of past results where the operating result (excluding grants and contributions for capital purposes) is significantly better than that being projected suggests that the projections may need to be reviewed.
+The average annual gap between operating revenue and operating expenditure (as per the operating performance ratio guidelines) over the period of the Council's LTFP is \$4.9M per annum under Scenario 1 (13/14 Financial Statements), or \$1.6M under Scenario 2 (following revaluation of assets and resulting impact on depreciation).
+Rockdale will need to address this in order to meet the key Operating Performance ratio benchmark.